Mirza Hassan Khan

 Mirza Hassan Khan was an officer of the 6th Infantry of the Jammu and Kashmir State Forces.
-Placed at Bunji in the Gilgit wazarat (now Astore district, Gilgit-Baltistan), Khan rebelled against the Maharaja's regime after his accession to India and participated in the overthrow of the governor of Gilgit in November 1947.
+Placed at Bunji in the Gilgit wazarat (now Astore District, Gilgit-Baltistan), Khan rebelled against the Maharaja's regime after his accession to India and participated in the overthrow of the governor of Gilgit in November 1947.
 He later fought in the First Kashmir War as part of Gilgit rebel forces under the command of Colonel Aslam Khan and rose to become a colonel in the Pakistan Army.
 After leaving the army, he founded the Gilgit League to protest against the Pakistan's ad-hoc administration of Gilgit-Baltistan.

 Early life

 Mirza Hassan Khan was born in Gilgit in 1919.
-His father, Mirza Taj Muhammad Khan, belonged to a Rono family of Gilgit.
+His father, Mirza Taj Muhammad Khan, belonged to the Rono family of Gilgit.
 His mother was from Nagar.

 Khan had early education in Gilgit and then went to Srinagar.
 However, his father died at this time and he was taken to Poonch by Wazir Mir Husein Shah.
 He studied in J.V.
 High School there and stood first among all students in the district.
 Afterwards, he entered the Sri Pratap College in Srinagar.

 While studying in college, he decided to become a soldier and went to Jammu to enrol as a sepoy.
 But upon the advice of Col. Mirza Faqirullah, he applied for the king's commission in the army.
 After studying at the Indian Military Academy at Dehradun in 1937–38, he joined the Jammu and Kashmir State Forces.